brbsix/subnuker/README.rst

 Usage
 =====

-From the command line, run ``subnuker --help`` to display available options.
+From the command line, run :code:`subnuker --help` to display available options.

-In general, I strongly recommend using the ``--regex`` flag.
-The built-in "wordlist" will identify almost all advertisements with nearly zero false positives.
+In general, I strongly recommend using the :code:`--regex` flag.
+The built-in regex "wordlist" will identify almost all advertisements with nearly zero false positives.
 To scan srt subtitles, run the following:

 ::